yrong/tinyacs-server/README.md

 ===============================
 A blazing fast [TR-069](https://www.broadband-forum.org/cwmp.php) auto configuration server (ACS) built with [Vertx](http://vertx.io/vertx2/), Redis, and MongoDB.

+The project is migrating from vertx 2 to 3 and may be broken temporarily,will fix soon

 ## Infrastructure and message flow for nbi request

 ![](/image/cwmp.png)